Where can I vape in the UK? < Go Back July 19, 2016 – Posted in: General Information

 RESTAURANTS & CAFES

 Currently, unlike with smoking, there is no blanket ban on vaping in pubs and restaurants.
-Many pubs will probably let you use an e-cigarette, though it is always best to check first.
-A number of chain restaurants and cafes, however, ban vaping across all their branches, including KFC, Starbucks and Caffe Nero.
-Hungry Horse have a clear vaping policy – vaping is not allowed inside their restaurants.
+Some pubs may let you use your e cigarette but i’s always best to check first.
+We know that the majority of chain restaurants and cafes such as KFC, Starbucks and Caffe Nero have banned vaping across all their branches.